Manta-Network/docs/docs/manta-atlantic/Collation/08-SetupAndRun/01-installation.md

 -   the manta binary (which is also used to run manta)
 -   manta and manta systemd services
--   manta, manta, polkadot and kusama chain specifications
+-   manta, polkadot and kusama chain specifications
 -   a script which runs after installation and creates the manta system account which the systemd service runs under

 get started (see also: [rpm.manta.systems](https://rpm.manta.systems/)):